 Keep up to Date with the PDX ARO Resource Page

-Another great list of up-to-date events, courses, and resources is a Google Doc maintained by one of the Portland NET Net Control and NET class instructors, Bruce Schafer AA7PB.
-The PDX NET ARO Info doc is described by its authors as a list of sources of training, learning, supplies and equipment.
+Another great list of up-to-date events, courses, and resources is a Google Doc maintained by fellow NET amateur radio operators.
+The PDX NET ARO Sources document is described by its authors as a list of sources of training, learning, supplies and equipment.
 Among the topics listed are:

 - Upcoming Events